Glenna Gallo: Nomination to Department of Education

 On November 12, 2021, President Joe Biden nominated Gallo to be an assistant secretary of education.
 Her nomination was sent to the Senate on December 2, 2021.
 Gallo's nomination was favorably reported by the United States Senate Committee on Health, Education, Labor and Pensions on February 10, 2022.
-Her nomination is currently pending before the full Senate.
+On May 4, 2023, Senate Majority Leader Chuck Schumer filed for cloture on Gallo's nomination.
+The Senate confirmed Gallo in a 52-44 vote on May 10, 2023.
+Gallo started at the position on May 15, 2023.